 Art Activities for Kids: Monart Method

 Have you ever heard of Monart?
 It’s an art program developed by Mona Brookes.
-Two of our kids went to the Monart school in Torrance, California.
 Her approach is based on the idea that anyone can learn to draw if they understand that art is comprised of shapes, lines, colors that can be broken down into simple shapes and then reconstructed.

 It’s like the saying, “how do you eat an elephant?”
 Answer: “one bite at a time.”
 You are creating a drawing of something by first breaking into pieces and then putting the pieces back together.